kenneth-tucker/workflow/README.md

 ## Experiment Parts

-Workflow's Experiment Manager conducts an experiment as a sequence of steps and decision points.
-Each part of the experiment needs a unique `name` identifier.
+Workflow's ExperimentManager conducts an experiment as a sequence of steps and decision points.
+Each part of the experiment needs a unique name identifier.
 Use dot notation to refer to nested parts (e.g. flow_1.step_1).

 A 'step' is usually a single analysis task.
-Each type of step is defined as a class in the part_types/steps directory.
+Each type of step is defined as a class in the part_types/step directory.
 Steps are intended as re-usable 'building blocks' and should be small in scope.
 Each step can be configured with 'input_names' and 'output_names' dictionaries, each mapping the names of data